-BrightSpire Capital considers its information and information systems to be valuable and vital assets and must be protected as such.
-BrightSpire Capital maintains policies and supporting procedures designed to help ensure the security and confidentiality of its information and information systems to ensure that information and information systems are properly protected from a variety of threats such as error, fraud, embezzlement, sabotage, terrorism, extortion, industrial espionage, privacy violation, service interruption, and natural disaster.
-Information is protected according to its sensitivity, value, and criticality with particular focus given to protecting personal identifying information, unpublished financial results and other data deemed proprietary to the Company.
-All BrightSpire Capital employees and service providers prioritize protecting and otherwise managing Company information assets, and recognize that information security is an important part of the Company's business.
-Having recently internalized, the Company has focused on the following cybersecurity initiatives.
+We consider our information technology ("IT") and information systems to be valuable and vital assets and must be protected as such.
+We maintain a series of policies and supporting procedures designed to help ensure the security and confidentiality of our IT and information systems and to help ensure that they are properly protected from a variety of threats such as error, fraud, embezzlement, sabotage, terrorism, extortion, industrial espionage, service interruption, and natural disaster.
+Information is protected according to its sensitivity, value, and criticality with particular focus given to protecting confidential information, such as personal identifying information, unpublished financial results and other data deemed proprietary to us.
+Our cybersecurity network, including management, employees and service providers, prioritizes protecting and otherwise managing our information assets, and recognizes that information security is an important part of our business.